top of page

 Co-Director

 Kristen Sabol brings over 20 years of experience in the technology sector as a communications strategist, media consultant, events planner and change agent working for internationally recognized clientele spanning early stage startups, Fortune 500 corporations, non-profits, and academic institutions.
-Prior to joining PRCC, she worked as a consultant for the Eaton Corporation and the National Science Foundation’s Engineering Resource Centers Network advocating for projects in renewable energy and personal robotics.
+Prior to joining PRCC, she worked as a consultant for the Eaton Corporation and the National Science Foundation’s Engineering Research Centers Network advocating for projects in renewable energy and personal robotics.
 For four years, she served as the Communications Director of the Quality of Life Technology Center at Carnegie Mellon University and the University of Pittsburgh.
 Her work focuses on driving the adoption of highly disruptive innovations through socially relevant brand building, content development and community engagement.

 Pittsburgh Region Clean Cities (PRCC)